INS Vindhyagiri (F42)

-Coup attempts
+Role in Seychelles coup attempt

 In 1986, there was a series of coup attempts against President René led by the Seychelles Minister of Defence, Ogilvy Berlouis.
 This included a plot in June 1986, codenamed Operation Distant Lash, which involved some 30 mercenaries and 350 Seychellois.

 When New Delhi was informed of an impending coup by intelligence sources, Prime Minister Rajiv Gandhi personally contacted the Indian Chief of Naval Staff, Admiral Radhakrishna Hariram Tahiliani, with a verbal request to provide assistance to René.
 Coincidentally, the Indian Navy had already dispatched the Vindhyagiri on a scheduled visit to Seychelles.
 It was decided that on arrival Vindhyagiri would report an engineering defect requiring an extended stay in Port Victoria.
 A senior Indian naval officer was then sent to the Seychelles on a commercial airline to command the operation and an "engineering" team of 20 sailors trained in weapons was readied for dispatch to Port Victoria.
 The extended presence of the Vindhyagiri in Port Victoria averted the planned coup.

 January 2011 collision

 On 30 January 2011, Vindhyagiri collided with the Cyprus-flagged MV Nordlake near Sunk Rock lighthouse at the entrance of Mumbai harbour at 3:30 pm.
 Several civilians, including family members of the crew, were on board at the time of the incident.
 No casualties were reported.
-The collision caused major damage in the hull of the ship, affecting the boiler room and motor room.
+The collision caused major damage in the hull of the ship, affecting the boiler room and turbine room.
 The collision also caused a major fire to break out, which took more than 15 hours to control.

 On 31 January 2011, Vindhyagiri settled on the sea bed at Berth No 5 the Mumbai Naval Dockyard due to flooding in some of its compartments from the collision and fire.

 Chief Public Relations Officer (Defence) Captain M. Nambiar told The Hindu newspaper that: "The place where the ship is berthed hardly has enough water.
 It is just seven metres deep.
 The ship touched the bottom because of flooding in some compartments.
 She is on the sea bed.
 Of course, she can be recovered."

 After spending close to five months on the seabed, the ship was raised by the Titan Salvage company, with the assistance of the naval architect firm Salvage Master and a 24-hour diving crew.
 The procedure started with patches to the hull, followed by using multiple pumps to remove the water from inside the wreck, all while a giant floating crane lifted the wreck and kept it stable while the salvage crew performed their work.